-We combined probabilities computed from all available data ( $P_1$ , $P_2$ separately) and calculated mean values and standard deviations.
-By comparing such data ( $P_1$ and $P_2$ functions) radial distributions with higher or lower density can be observed.
+all available data (P_1 , P_2 separately) and calculated mean values and standard deviations.
+By comparing such data (P_1 and P_2 functions) radial distributions with higher or lower density can be observed.
 To test the statistical significance of the differences in measured distributions, the Kolmogorov-Smirnov (K-S) test was applied.

 We performed several simulations of radial distributions computed from MP images and 3D data.
-We generated three 3D point-sets of 10,000 points inside a sphere with a unit radius with the centre in the origin (Fig. 1).
+We generated three 3D point-sets of 10 000 points inside a sphere with a unit radius with the center in the origin (Fig. 1).
 In the first one, the points were generated with uniform distribution (Fig. 1A).
-In the other point-sets, the probability of being in the centre was increased (Fig. 1B) or decreased (Fig. 1C).
+In the other point-sets, the probability of being in the center was increased (Fig. 1B) or decreased (Fig. 1C).
 Relative frequencies of the point-to-origin distances were computed for all point-sets.
-The results are presented in Fig. 1D.
+The results are presented in Figure 1D.

 In another simulation, the point-to-origin distances were computed for the same points projected into the xy-plane (the z-coordinate was simply omitted).
-The goal was to simulate the behaviour of the radial distributions for MP images (Fig. 1E).
+The goal was to simulate the behavior of the radial distributions for MP images (Fig. 1E).
 Although the shape of both types of distribution functions differs for the 3D and MP cases, changes from the uniform distribution curve indicate higher or lower radial density in the data.